 MA in Political Communication

-Master of Arts in Political and Public Communication
+Master of Arts in Political Communication

 This programme examines the rapidly changing relationship between the media, politics and the public, and considers how their overlapping relations influence democracy and the distribution of power.

 You should apply for this programme if you are interested in media coverage of politics, the role of spin, agenda-setting, public relations, political advertising and new media.